topslugBurpy/hotShot/README.md

-# Outshots
+# HotShot

 ## Description
-Outshots is a dynamic news application that provides users with the latest news from around the world.
-Built with React JavaScript and powered by a third-party news API, Outshots ensures that users are always up-to-date with the most recent and relevant news stories.
+HotShot is a dynamic news application that provides users with the latest news from around the world.
+Built with React JavaScript and powered by a third-party news API, HotShot ensures that users are always up-to-date with the most recent and relevant news stories.

 ## Features
 - **Worldwide News**: Get the latest news from around the globe.